joematthews/extreme-angular/README.md

 > [!NOTE]
 > If you run into _any issues at all_ with installing, updating, or using extreme-angular, then please search through the [issues](https://github.com/joematthews/extreme-angular/issues).
 If you do not see a similar issue, then please create a new issue -- thank you! 🙏

-If you are looking for a full featured, robust, and enterprise-ready Typescript backend framework that pairs well Angular, then checkout the [NestJS web framework project](https://nestjs.com/).
-NestJS has features similar to Springboot, .NET and other enterprise web frameworks.

 ## Table of Contents

 - [Installation & Starting](#installation--starting)